 In summary

-What to do before 2nd August 2026
+What to do now

 If you are not certain which of your AI systems fall into the high-risk categories, or whether your current governance meets the required standard, the right starting point is a structured compliance assessment.
+The revised December 2027 deadline means you have the opportunity to build governance that will genuinely hold up, not a rushed checklist produced under pressure.

 For a detailed explanation of what a Fundamental Rights Impact Assessment involves and who needs one, see what is a Fundamental Rights Impact Assessment and who needs one.
 If your AI tools also raise data residency questions, see EU data residency and AI tools: what every Irish SME needs to know.
+For financial services firms, see Does your financial services firm have an AI register? for a practical guide to the internal documentation Article 26 requires.
+For organisations deploying AI agents connected to live business systems, see AI gone rogue, or AI governance gone missing? for the eight governance controls that need to be in place before an AI agent can act on your behalf.

 A Clear Gate Systems EU AI Act Compliance Audit identifies which of your AI systems are in scope, what governance needs to be in place, and the most practical sequence for building it.